jsperf/jsperf.com/README.md

 We use [lab](https://github.com/hapijs/lab) as our test utility and [code](https://github.com/hapijs/code) as our assertion library.
 Lab enforces linting with [eslint](http://eslint.org/).
 To run the test suite:

 ```
-make test
+npm run test-lint
 ```

 ### Coverage

 When [travis-ci](https://travis-ci.org) runs the tests, it enforces 100% code coverage.
-You can run this locally with either `make test-cov` or `npm test`
+You can run this locally with either `npm test`

 #### HTML Report

-To generate an HTML report with code coverage, run `make test-cov-html`
+To generate an HTML report with code coverage, run `npm run test-cov-html`